 Instruct the editor to modify section 9.4.2.178 as indicated:

-9.4.2.178 FILS Session element
+9.4.2.178 Session element

-The FILS Session element is used to convey the (unique) identifier of an in-progress FILS authentication protocol session.
-The format of the FILS Session element is shown in Figure 9-749 (FILS Session element format).
+The Session element is used to convey the (unique) identifier of an in-progress authentication protocol session.
+The format of the Session element is shown in Figure 9-749 ( Session element format).